The Ratios conjecture for real Dirichlet characters and multiple Dirichlet series: Preliminaries

 \begin{lemma} We have \end{lemma} \begin{proof} We have Using the reflection formula in the numerator and the duplication formula in the denominator, this equals and another application of the reflection formula in the denominator gives

 The lemma follows after using the identity

 \end{proof}

 A key tool from multivariable complex analysis that we use is Bochner's Tube Theorem \cite{Boc}.
 For a set $U\subset\R^n$, we define $T(U)=U+i\R^n\subset \C^n.$ Then we have the following theorem: \begin{theorem}[Bochner's Tube Theorem] Let $U\subset\R^n$ be a connected open set and $f(z)$ be a function that is holomorphic on $T(U)$.
-Then $f(z)$ has a holomorphic continuation to the convex hull of $T(U)$. \end{theorem} A more general version of the theory of domains of holomorphy allows us to show that some of the properties of $f(z)$ also hold for the holomorphic continuation.
+Then $f(z)$ has a holomorphic continuation to the convex hull of $T(U)$. \end{theorem} A more general version of the theory of domains of holomorphy allows us to show that in the situation of Bochner's tube theorem, some of the properties of $f(z)$ also hold for its holomorphic continuation.
 An example that we include in Appendix C is Theorem \ref{Extending inequalities}, which we use to bound the continuation of some triple Dirichlet series in vertical strips.
 See also sections 4.3 and 4.4 of \cite{DGH}.